 What’s Hitting

 Redfish are tailing on the flats early and schooling in the deeper potholes as the day heats up.
 Snook are holding around the spoil islands, docks, and bridges (closed season — release them).
-Spotted seatrout are biting on the deeper grass flats, and black drum and sheepshead are around the structure.
+Spotted seatrout are feeding on the deeper grass flats, and black drum and sheepshead are around the structure.
 Tarpon and ladyfish are working the deeper channels and around the inlets.

 Where to Find Them